lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 ## Step 6 - A first example of refactoring

 Previously, I introduced the concept of refactoring, which means changing the code without altering the results.
 How can you be sure you are not altering the behaviour of your code?
 Well, this is what the tests are for.
-If the new code keeps passing the test suite you can be sure that you didn't remove any feature.
+If the new code keeps passing the test suite you can be sure that you didn't remove any feature[^refactoring].

-Note: In theory, refactoring shouldn't add any new behaviour to the code, as it should be an idempotent transformation.
+[^refactoring]: In theory, refactoring shouldn't add any new behaviour to the code, as it should be an idempotent transformation.
 There is no real practical way to check this, and we will not bother with it now.
 You should be concerned with this if you are discussing security, as your code shouldn't add any entry point you don't want to be there.
 In this case you will need tests that check not the presence of some feature, but the absence of them.

 This means that if you have no tests you shouldn't refactor.
 But, after all, if you have no tests you shouldn't have any code, either, so refactoring shouldn't be a problem you have.
 If you have some code without tests (I know you have it, I do), you should seriously consider writing tests for it, at least before changing it.
 More on this in a later section.